-Hermann Buttigieg welcomes you to the Aviation in Malta web page.
+Hermann Buttigieg welcomes you to the Aviation in Malta web site.

 Having been a colony of Great Britain for 164 years (1800-1964), and serving as a base for Britain's Armed Forces for a further 15, Malta was introduced to the world of aviation from a very early start.